aadilmallick/my-notes-docusaurus/docs/C-sharp/01-C-sharp-basics.md

 }
 ```

+### Structs, Records, Classes

-### Structs
+#### Structs

 Structs are like the C# equivalent of Python dataclasses.

 They are just a simple way of writing classes such that equality and other important functionality are given out of the box, but you can also add class-specific stuff like methods and a constructor.

 > [!NOTE]
 > Structs are mostly used when you want a high-performance object instance without the overhead of a class.
+This is because structs are allocated to the stack and are immediately garbage collected once out of scope.

+Structs are allocated to the stack and are thus much higher performance than reference objects like class or record instances.

 ```csharp
 public struct Point